grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 In another twenty minutes or so Gregory had steaming piles of rice on their plates smothered in bits of fish and ginger.
 He stir-fried a couple of boxes of frozen spinach and scooped them onto their plates to supplement the black and white mush with some dark green.

-Percy called the rest of the crew in to eat in rotations that always kept one person in the control room and another listening to sonar.
+Percy called the rest of the crew in to eat in staggered shifts that always kept one person in the control room and another listening to sonar.
 Shakes, as usual, ate twice again as much as anyone else.

 "Sweet fuck," he said, "if you keep feeding me food I want to eat instead of forcing myself to eat cold shit from cans, I'm going to get fucking fat."
 He reclined in his chair, unbuckled his belt, and closed his eyes.